m-tassano/fastdvdnet/README.md

 ## Code User Guide

-The code as is runs in Python +3.6 with the following dependencies:

 ### Dependencies

+The code runs on Python +3.6.
 You can create a conda environment with all the dependecies by running (Thanks to Antoine Monod for the .yml file)
 ```
 conda env create -f requirements.yml -n <env_name>
 ```